\"Writing.Com

 As Sunny left the table, Adam and Jim called out their thanks as well for his service.
 Hannah turned to face Jim.
 “A book?”

-“Just a short one,” answered Jim pushing the manuscript across the table to her, “I’ve been working on it for a year, or two, with Adam’s input.”
+“Just a short one,” answered Jim.
+He spun and slid the manuscript over the table to her.
+“I’ve been working on it for a year, or two, with Adam’s input.”

 She started thumbing through the pages of the loose document.
-“You wrote this,” she said stopping at the seventh chapter titled "The Eye of the Storm".
+“You wrote this,” she said upon reaching the seventh chapter titled "The Eye of the Storm".

 “Yes,” Jim responded to the clearly rhetorical statement, “Adam’s going to be doing a few drawings once it’s done being revised and edited.”